Alibaba IPO timing bodes well for Casino's Cnova listing

 Monteiro expects Cnova to price its IPO at a discount to Chinese and U.S. peers since growth at Casino’s online operations is lagging behind.
 Cnova remains “well off the benchmark” Amazon.com Inc, and its marketplace business, a fee-based business with much higher returns and margins than e-commerce, because it is smaller relative to peers, he noted.

-Amazon (AMZN.O) arrived in Brazil earlier this year with its Kindle e-reader, and eBay Inc (EBAY.O) is launching a site in Portuguese this week for Brazilian consumers.
+Amazon arrived in Brazil earlier this year with its Kindle e-reader, and eBay Inc is launching a site in Portuguese this week for Brazilian consumers.
+(Editing by Todd Benson and Bernard Orr)